Full Grain vs. Top Grain Leather vs. Genuine Leather

 Both kinds have their uses and are appreciated by different audiences around the world.

 On the other hand, genuine leather is made up of the shavings of leather that are left behind after full-grain and top-grain leathers are created.
-These shavings are essentially glued and morphed into what is called "genuine" leather.
+These shavings are glued and morphed into what is called "genuine" leather.
 It is essentially the partial board of the leather world.
 Is it technically leather?
 Yes.
 Will it last?
 No. Genuine Leather will flake and break much faster than full-grain and top-grain leather.

 Beginner's Guide to Leather Care